Definition:

 Common Misconceptions

-- “Some people have no language aptitude” — all humans successfully acquire at least one language; aptitude research concerns variation in L2 learning rate and ceiling, not absolute ability
+All humans successfully acquire at least one language; aptitude research concerns variation in L2 learning rate and ceiling, not absolute ability.

-- “High aptitude means you’ll definitely succeed” — aptitude predicts relative success in formal instruction; motivation, input, and opportunity are also essential
+Aptitude predicts relative success in formal instruction; motivation, input, and opportunity are also essential factors.

 Criticisms